numtel/nano-webgl-pow/README.md

 * `callback` `<Function>` Function Called when work value found.
 Receives single string argument, work value as hex.
 * `progressCallback` `<Function>` Optional.
 Receives single argument: n, number of frames so far.
 Return true to abort.

+`window.NanoWebglPow.width, window.NanoWebglPow.height`

+Width, height properties for rendered frames during generation.
+Larger values will load the graphics card more.

+Values must be multiples of 256 but do not need to be the same. (i.e. 512x768 is ok, 510x768 is not)

+Default: 512x512

 ## Acknowledgements

 * [jaimehgb/RaiBlocksWebAssemblyPoW](https://github.com/jaimehgb/RaiBlocksWebAssemblyPoW) WASM implementation of proof of work generation